Optimizing Appointments with Doctors and Alzheimer’s Specialists For Your Loved One

 1. Be smart when scheduling appointment times

-Always schedule appointments around your loved one's best time during the course of the day as well as during times when the doctor's office is not as crowded, if possible.
+Always schedule appointments around your loved one's best time during the day as well as during times when the doctor's office is not as crowded, if possible.
 Remember to bring snacks, water and an activity that your loved one enjoys doing.
 This will help to pass the time and relieve the stress of waiting.

 2. Go to all appointments well prepared

 Make a list of all the issues you would like to discuss with the doctor (e.g. side effects of medication, aggressive behavior, etc.).
 Bring along a list (or the labeled bottles) of all prescription and OTC medications that your loved one takes.
-If your family member lives in a long term care facility, also talk about any issues that staff members may be concerned about.
+If your family member lives in a long-term care facility, also talk about any issues that staff members may be concerned about.

 3. Be as specific as possible